"

 Asks for table summary on complex tables.

-Does not flag merged or split cells as these are accessible in HTML.
+Does not flag merged or split cells as these can be made accessible in HTML.

 Read more about the Brightspace Accessibility Checker.